-Acceptable: Green top (Sodium heparin)
+Acceptable: Green top (Sodium heparin):

-Specimen Volume: 3 mLCollection Instructions:
+Specimen Volume: 3 mL

+Collection Instructions:

 1. Invert several times to mix blood.
 2. Send whole blood specimen in original tube.
 Do not aliquot.
-3. Whole blood collected postnatal from an umbilical cord is also acceptable.
-See Additional Information

-Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated 4 days/Frozen 4 daysAdditional Information:
+Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated 4 days/Frozen 4 days

 1. Specimens are preferred to be received within 4 days of collection.
 Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed.
-2. To ensure minimum volume and concentration of DNA are met, the requested volume must be submitted.
+2. To ensure minimum volume and concentration of DNA is met, the preferred volume of blood must be submitted.
 Testing may be canceled if DNA requirements are inadequate.

-3. For postnatal umbilical cord whole blood specimens, maternal cell contamination studies are recommended to ensure test results reflect that of the patient tested.
-A maternal blood specimen is required to complete maternal cell contamination studies.
-Order MATCC / Maternal Cell Contamination, Molecular Analysis, Varies on both the cord blood and maternal blood specimens under separate order numbers.
+Specimen Type: Saliva

-Specimen Type: SalivaPatient Preparation: Patient should not eat, drink, smoke, or chew gum 30 minutes prior to collection.Supplies:
+Patient Preparation: Patient should not eat, drink, smoke, or chew gum 30 minutes prior to collection.

+Supplies: